Xenoxiluna/TerraProxy-CLI/README.md

 # WORK IN PROGRESS
 # `TerraProxy-CLI`
 Terraria Proxy Server built with the intention of modifying packets on the fly.
-It currently does nothing but identify and display all packets that go thorugh it.
+It currently does nothing but identify and display all packets that go through it.
 The proxy is asynchronous thanks to SwiftNIO and can support multiple users.

-### You can find Binaries under Releases if available.
+### You can find Binaries under [Releases](https://github.com/Xenoxiluna/TerraProxy-CLI/releases) if available.

 ## Compatibility
 | OS |